 - Additional leverage with manufacturers

-Third-party inspection usually makes the most sense when the cost of a bad shipment would be much higher than the inspection fee itself.
+Third-party inspection makes the most sense when the cost of a bad shipment would be much higher than the inspection fee itself.

 Continuous Improvement